 If you pay by credit card you may be able to claim the money back from your card provider, and if you’ve already bought your travel insurance you should check if you can make a claim (although most standard policies don’t cover the collapse of a travel company).
 Ultimately booking a non-ATOL protected holiday is a risk that could leave you with a lot of stress and inconvenience, so it’s always safer to just look for that ATOL assurance.

 Before you book, check the website or brochure of the travel provider for the ATOL logo, which companies will usually display clearly.
 If you’re not sure, contact them to confirm.
 You can also look up the travel company on the Civil Aviation Authority’s ATOL database to check they have a license.

 Make sure after booking that you are given an ATOL certificate – if you do end up needing a refund or assistance from ATOL this document will prove you are entitled to it.
 Companies are legally required to send you your certificate as soon as you’ve booked and paid any money towards your holiday, so ask for one if you don’t receive it.

 Yes – even if you have ATOL protection you should still get travel insurance.
-ATOL will reimburse your money if your holiday company goes out of business, but it won’t cover any other mishaps like lost luggage, injury abroad or cancellations made by you.
+ATOL will reimburse your money if your holiday company goes out of business, but it won’t cover any other mishaps like lost luggage, injury abroad, cancellations made by you or any disruption caused to your trip by Covid-19, for example if you test positive before your trip or whilst you are away.
 You should buy travel insurance for all trips abroad regardless of whether your holiday is ATOL protected.